|

 The photo on the left shows the main entrance to St Pauls.

-Inside, St. Paul's is packed with memorials to notable Britons including Christopher Wren, Wellington and Admiral Nelson, hero of Trafalgar.
+St. Paul's is packed with memorials to notable Britons including Christopher Wren, Duke of Wellington and Admiral Lord Nelson, who died at the Battle of Trafalgar on 21 October 1804.

 You can see the distinctive dome of St Paul's from miles away.